kaboudian/WebGLTutorials/README.md

 - Basic familiarity with computer coding preferably HTML, JavaScript and C programming
 - Having access to a text editor suitable for modifying computer code (Atom, Sublime, Notepad++, WinEdit, Bracket, VIM, EMACS)
 - Having access to a modern browser such as Google Chrome, Firefox, or similar (not Internet Explorer or Safari!)

+## Wednesday, September 23

+### Objectives
+1. Adding signal plots
+1. Adding further interactivity to the codes
+1. Terminating spiral waves using ATP with an interactive code
+1. Doing your own projects...

+You can download the necessary files for [September 23 session from here](./2020-September-23)

 ## Wednesday, September 16
 [![Wednesday, September 16](http://img.youtube.com/vi/_RPwsJTLclw/0.jpg)](http://www.youtube.com/watch?v=_RPwsJTLclw "Wednesday, September 16")